voideditor/void/CONTRIBUTING.md

 ```

 ### Distributing
-We have a few scripts to convert `Mac .app -> .dmg`, `Windows folder -> .exe`, and `Linux folder -> appimage` for distribution.
-Let us know if you'd like access to them.
+Void's maintainers distribute Void on our website and in releases.
+If you'd like to see the scripts to convert `Mac .app -> .dmg`, `Windows folder -> .exe`, and `Linux folder -> appimage` for distribution, feel free to reach out.

 ## Pull Request Guidelines